Buying property in Nagoya?

 How much are property prices expected to increase in Nagoya in 2026?

-We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Nagoya.
+We go deeper and try to understand how solid these forecasts are in our pack covering the property market in Nagoya.

 Which neighborhoods will see the highest price growth in Nagoya in 2026?